 Monday, Nov.
 20, Western View Community

 Tuesday, Nov.
 21, Eldridge/Fox

-In the 2012-13 academic year we presented to the Western Michigan University community:
+We have presented to the Western Michigan University community

 Stand UP is our spring semester show touring the residence halls.
 Stand UP attempts to examine the culture of dehumanization and how we can fight it.
 A representative from heaven and hell argue over which form of being they like best, the humanized or the dehumanized.

 Great Sexpectations is a play that explores a variety of topics and concerns for college students regarding discovering their sexual identity.
 The play begins with a group of peer educators in the FIREplace preparing a program for a rally raising awareness for sexual assault and sexual health.
 As they rehearse their different acts, there are moments of reflection within the group on their own experiences with relationships, first times, coming out, STIs and sexual assault.
 The play offers comedy, music and lots of information.

 Real Buzz covers the challenges students face while navigating the party culture.
 Real Buzz takes a look at the typical characters that may be found at parties and questions extreme behavior that sometimes seems idealized in the media.

 Food Prisons is a musical play about body image and eating disorders examining the life we lead when we're obsessed with food and how we look in today's society.
 Written by Christine Iaderosa, music by Adam Schumaker.